JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure Sentinel SIEM Project/Key-Takeaway.md

 - Learned what does the abuseipdb website do.

 - Learned how to use Sentinel Entity Behavior to pinpoint user account timeline activities.

+- Learned how to close an incident with proper remediation.